openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 docker build --no-cache -t image:tag .
 ```

-To specify a branches with source code use docker `--build-arg` option to override the following variables:
+You can use docker `--build-arg` option to override the following variables:
-`openvino_branch`, `opencv_branch`, `omz_branch`
+`OPENVINO_BRANCH`, `OPENCV_BRANCH`, `OMZ_BRANCH` - To specify a branches with source code.
 By default, they are equal to "master".
+`OCL_VERSION` - To specify the version of Intel® Graphics Compute Runtime for OpenCL™ Driver on Linux.
+By default, it is equal to "19.41.14441".

 **For example**:
 This command builds an image with OpenVINO™ 2021.2 release.
 ```
-docker build -t openvino:2021.2 --build-arg openvino_branch="releases/2021/2" .
+docker build -t openvino:2021.2 --build-arg OPENVINO_BRANCH="releases/2021/2" .
 ```

 You can manually setup cmake parameters to build a custom package from source code using these files: